www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

 If, rather than by blindly following current practice, we are to understand what should properly constitute a data model from first principles then we need decide whether the principle of the identity of indiscernibles should be included among these.
-The argument for the principle runs alongs the lines that a data model is a theory of various sorts of things that are in some sense real to us and which for convenience we call real world entities; databases hold data according to this model and represent these real world entities and relationships.
+The argument for the principle runs alongs the lines that a data model is a theory of various sorts of things that are in some sense real to us and which for convenience we call ‘real world entities’; databases hold data according to this model and represent these real world entities and relationships.
 Clearly, goes the argument, there must be an unambiguous correspondence between the real word entities and their representations within the database instance — of necessity from the properties of a database entity, a unique real word entity with matching properties must correspond.
-For this to be achieved then it must be so that no two distinct database entities nor any two real world entities have exactly the same properties, which is to say that the principle of identity of indiscernibles must hold true both of entities within database instances but also of real world entities.
-The counter argument is basically the Max Black counter argument given earlier and as illustrated by the molecular structure example — the real world that we wish to represent may not be like this.
+For this to be achieved then it must be so that no two distinct database entities nor any two real world entities may have exactly the same properties, which is to say that the principle of identity of indiscernibles must hold true both of entities within database instances but also of real world entities.
+The counter argument is basically the Max Black counter argument given earlier and as illustrated by the molecular structure example — the real world that we wish to represent just might have indiscernibles that are identical.
 The answer to this dilemma in relational data modelling is to (i) enforce the indiscernibility of identicals in the database model (ii) accept that the principle may not hold of real world entities and thus (iii) to require the introduction of arbitrary distinguishing properties that have no basis in the real world but are simply artefacts introduced for descriptive purposes.
-In the case of descriptions of molecular structure it is common practice, as instanced in the Pubchem database, that the 'arbitrary distinguishing property' takes the form of an ordinal, in this case an ordinal is assigned to each atom within the structure, in nature there is no such ordinal nor any other such distinguishing feature.
+In the case of descriptions of molecular structure it is common practice, as instanced in the Pubchem database, that the ‘arbitrary distinguishing property’ takes the form of an ordinal — one is assigned to each atom within the structure, in nature there is no such ordinal nor any other such distinguishing feature.

 In early computer systems data was said to be stored in records within files and this terminology kept contact with the paper systems whose use preceeded computerisation.
 Subsequently, driven by E.F.
-Codd, there was a shift of predominant terminology to data being held in rows within tables, equally, in the accompanying theory, rows are described, unhelpfully it seems to me, as tuples.
-At the risk of confusing matters but with foundations at heart I will use instead the term message in place of either record or row or tuple.
+Codd, there was a shift of predominant terminology to data being said to be held in rows within tables, equally, in the accompanying theory, rows are described, unhelpfully it seems to me, as tuples.
+At the risk of confusing matters further, but with foundations at heart, I will use instead the term message in place of either record or row or tuple.

-In building Information Systems the fundamental principles of data include those regarding the identification of subject entities as described above and to which we can add these:
+In building Information Systems the fundamental principles of data need include those regarding the identification of subject entities as described above and to which we can add these:

 If a database is a set of messages able to communicate entitites then what, from first principles, is the message structure?
 The most general statement that we can make is that a message comprises a set of attributes of the subject entity and that the message structure is agreement upon the set of attributes and the message representation corresponding to each type of subject entity.

 Earlier we said that asking What is data? is a bit like asking What is language?.
 So, in looking for the first principles of data modelling we might look for help at linguistics.
-In a book written by Jonathon Culler summarising the work of the man sometimes said to be the father of linguistics, Ferdinand de Sassure, we find Alfred North Whitehead quoted:
+In a book written by Jonathan Culler summarising the work of the man sometimes said to be the father of linguistics, Ferdinand de Sassure, we find Alfred North Whitehead quoted: